Compressed Hypothesis Testing: To Mix or Not to Mix?: Compressed Hypothesis Testing

 \section{Compressed Hypothesis Testing}

 In compressed hypothesis testing, we consider three different types of mixed observations, namely \emph{fixed time-invariant} mixed measurements, \emph{random time-varying} measurements, and \emph{deterministic time-varying} measurements.
-Table \ref{tbl:type} shows the definition of these types.
+Table \ref{tbl:type} summarizes the definition of these types of measurements.
 For these different types of mixed observations, we characterize the number of measurements required to achieve a specified hypothesis testing error probability.